JoshuaManuel/biblio/README.md

 ## Installation

-Download or clone the repo, then run "npm run electron:serve" in the directory, which will build and launch the program in developer mode.
+Download or clone the repo, then run "npm run electron:serve" in the directory to build and launch the program in developer mode.

 I'll provide prebuilt binaries and make the Github Page later on in development as Biblio nears feature-completeness.